 So when I called her yesterday afternoon, in the middle of her day, to tell her Ichiro had been traded to the Yankees, she cried.
 She really did, I’m not messing around.
 Later, at home, she said simply, “I’m not ready for this,” and wept.
 This was her first baseball heartbreak.
 I can’t say I reacted the same way.
-I felt shocked and weird and kind of sick.
-I love Ichiro, too, but he was not even my favorite current Mariner.
-I felt awful because I knew how bad she felt.
+I felt shocked and unsettled and a little ill.
+I loved Ichiro, too, but other Mariners have occupied bigger spaces in my sports-loving heart.
+But I felt awful because I knew how bad she felt.
 I knew that pain.
-Chambers, Griffey, Payton, Allen.
+Chambers and Junior and G.P. and Ray.
 And all the others in between.
-Every time it happens, you get a little more hardened to it.
-You get calluses.
+Every time it happens, you are more hardened to it.
+You build calluses.
 We live in a sporting world with very few happy endings.
 And this was not the happy ending my wife had envisioned for herself and Ichiro.

 I had my own dream for Ichiro.
-When Ken Griffey Jr. returned to the Mariners in 2009, I dreamt that somehow, some way, that team would find itself in the World Series.
-My new favorite Mariner, King Felix, would lead the team through an improbable post-season run, and in Game 7, an ancient Griffey, in one final moment in the spotlight, would step to the plate as the winning run.
+When Griffey returned to the Mariners in 2009, I dreamt that somehow, some way, that team would find itself in the World Series.
+My new favorite, King Felix, would lead the team through an improbable postseason run, and in Game 7, an ancient Griffey, stealing one final moment in the spotlight, would step to the plate as the winning run.
 You know the rest.
 The Mariners’ two most enduring and relevant superstars, Ichiro and Griffey, would hold up the World Championship trophy together.
 The photo would be immortal.

 Ichiro played with a measured flair.
 Each movement seemed rehearsed, calculated.
 Yet his talent for hitting and tracking and throwing a baseball was as rare and as raw and as electrifying as it comes.
 Make no mistake, Ichiro’s baseball talent was titanic.

-At his most masterful, Ichiro could conjure hits from thin air.
+At his most masterful, Ichiro conjured hits from thin air.
 He would make hits where none existed, commanding the ball with his bat into spaces only he knew about.
 He puzzled pitchers and confounded defenses.
-He would wave his bat, and before the shortstop knew it, Ichiro was past the bag, stripping off his batting gloves and elbow guard.
-He would lash doubles to the wall, yet somehow glide into third with a triple, standing up.
+He waved his bat, and before the shortstop knew it, Ichiro was past the bag, stripping off his batting gloves and elbow guard.
+He lashed doubles to the wall, yet glide into third with a triple, standing up.

-At his most lethal, Ichiro could alter the course of a game from right field.
+At his most lethal, Ichiro altered the course of a game from right field.
 Only the rare base-runner dared test him, but when one did, he bore witness to a throw launched from a weapon of science fiction.

-At his most magnificent, Ichiro could dominate a baseball game with his bat and his legs and his glove and his arm — something almost unheard of for an athlete of his diminutive stature.
-His baseball results defied his body.
+At his most magnificent, Ichiro dominated a baseball game with his bat and his legs and his glove and his arm — something almost unheard of for an athlete of his diminutive stature.
+His results defied his body.
 He was as superstar as superstars get, and he was ours.

 As with all superstars, Ichiro was not without his imperfections.
 There were the bizarrely-timed bunts.
 The insistence on speaking through an interpreter, long after mastering English.
 And his disinterest in vocally leading a young roster, however unfair that seemed.

 But every superstar is imperfect.
 Jordan left basketball at the peak of his dominance.
 Bonds was a jerk, and tainted his legacy with illegal substances.
-Even Griffey was an introvert who couldn’t figure out what to say and when.
+Even Griffey was an introvert who couldn’t figure out what to say, or when.
 Ichiro is an enigma.
 Maybe the mystery will someday be remembered as part of his appeal.

 There’s no denying it was time.
 The circumstances of the Mariners’ young, pulseless roster dictated Ichiro’s exit — even if he was the one to make the call.
 If not now, then after the season.
 Ichiro did not fit anymore.
-The thrills were far fewer, and the position he occupied represented a chance to improve by some yet undetermined measure.
-On a better Mariners team, in another time, in some alternate Mariners universe, Ichiro could play out his career at Safeco, amid all the fanfare only Seattleites can deliver.
-His career could end with dignity.
-His eroding hitting skills would be a charming sideshow on a winning team, a fallen star playing out the string.
+The thrills were fewer, and the position he occupied represented a chance to improve by some yet undetermined measure.
+On a better Mariners team, in another time, in some alternate Mariners universe, Ichiro would play out his career at Safeco, amid the fanfare only Seattleites can deliver.
+His career would end with dignity.
+The eroding hitting skills a charming sideshow on a winning team, a fallen star playing out the string.
 But that was another dream.

 And oh, the vocal haters.
 Those who in one breath desecrated a Hall of Famer at his most vulnerable, and in the next lauded the baby steps of inferior talents.
 The young Mariners were surely in need of love and nurturing.
 But for some reason, as the team plunged to great, irrelevant depths, some of us forgot Ichiro had to endure the fall, too.
 He had a front row seat.

-And perhaps that is the great tragedy of the Ichiro story.
+Perhaps that is the great tragedy of the Ichiro story.
 A bigger tragedy than the historically bad offenses he played on.
-A bigger tragedy than not reaching the World Series during those initial glorious years.
+Bigger than not reaching the World Series during those initial glorious years.
 Maybe the greatest tragedy is that many of the fans to whom he was so loyal became so jaded by the team surrounding him that they mistook him for part of the mess.